poppydani/learngit/readme.txt

-git is a great version control
+git absolutely is a great version control change readme file